"Don't just go through it, grow through it" - Joel Osteen

 I’m a firm believer that you only truly progress and learn in life when you’re in the most difficult situations, and when you’re forced to adapt to your surroundings.
 The times that really test us and throw us far out of our comfort zones are the times where we really begin to grow internally, and begin to evolve into something greater.
+The best way to explain this, is true the trials and tribulations of the life of a lobster:

 Your comfort zone is a wonderful, reassuring thing, but you will never achieve anything there; sitting comfortably never provides you with the opportunity to expand, to find new meaning and to progress, whatever the facet of your life it may be.
+And although comfortable, it is also the most dangerous place, where you remain unchallenged and without purpose.

 Hours of graft in the gym, early morning swims, late night runs and plain meals have taught me that when you want to progress, to achieve the things that other people often can’t, its due to the extra miles and the the desire to put yourself in the situations where others wouldn’t.
 We all crave personal growth; the ability to consistently be better, faster, stronger and smarter, but few are willing to sacrifice their ease at the expense of suffering, in the face of something greater.
 It’s easy to sit and do nothing, to stick in a similar routine and to avoid difficult tasks at all costs.
 Our basic survival instinct is designed to protect human beings at all costs, to stop us from being hurt and to protect us.